Uxin Limited (UXIN) Reveals an Earnings Mystery

 Sponsored

-UXIN currently public float of 285.28M and currently shorts hold a 2.27% ratio of that float.
-Today, the average trading volume of UXIN was 5.53M shares.
+The average price from analysts is $41.36, which is -$0.6 below the current price.
+UXIN currently public float of 285.28M and currently shorts hold a 2.84% ratio of that float.
+Today, the average trading volume of UXIN was 5.21M shares.

 UXIN’s Market Performance

-UXIN stocks went up by 18.31% for the week, with a monthly jump of 6.56% and a quarterly performance of 7.72%, while its annual performance rate touched 195.76%.
-The volatility ratio for the week stands at 7.08% while the volatility levels for the past 30 days are set at 8.47% for Uxin Limited.
-The simple moving average for the period of the last 20 days is 2.97% for UXIN stocks with a simple moving average of 60.12% for the last 200 days.
+UXIN stocks went up by 2.13% for the week, with a monthly drop of -8.97% and a quarterly performance of -26.21%, while its annual performance rate touched 268.13%.
+The volatility ratio for the week stands at 6.67% while the volatility levels for the past 30 days are set at 7.19% for Uxin Limited.
+The simple moving average for the period of the last 20 days is -1.41% for UXIN stocks with a simple moving average of 50.31% for the last 200 days.

 Analysts’ Opinion of UXIN